Talking Art and Dementia at the Museum of Contemporary Art

 Play is something we associate naturally with kids.
 We forget how to play as we get older; so, being given permission to play is highly liberating.

-Gill Nicol and Michelle Heldon from MCA will be speaking at MuseumNext Sydney in April about Artful.
+Gill Nicol and Michelle Heldon from MCA will be spoke at MuseumNext Sydney in April, 2019 about Artful.
 The Museum of Contemporary Art – Australia’s art and dementia program.
 We caught up with them to find out about the role play has in Artful and how museums can benefit people with dementia.